marcolacagnina/transformer-for-code-analysis/README.md

-# Pytorch Transformer for code complexity classification
+# PyTorch Transformer for code complexity classification

-This project is a Pythorch Transformer classifier, with the aim to classify the time complexity of a Python code.
+This project is a PyTorch Transformer classifier, with the aim to classify the time complexity of a Python code.
 In particular, the model classify within 7 classes:
 - O(1)
 - O(logn)